-Comparable No. 4 is a site located northwest of Meridian Road and Pecos Road with frontage along Pecos Road, situated approximately one-half mile south of the subject property.
-Surrounding land uses include industrial development and vacant land planned for similar development.
+Comparable No. 4 is a site located at the northeast corner of Dysart Road and Cactus Road, situated approximately two miles southwest of the subject parcel.
+Surrounding land uses are a mix of residential subdivisions and industrial development.
 This site is generally level and at grade with the abutting properties and roadways.
-This property was purchased for the construction of an industrial building.

-An upward adjustment of 16% will be applied to account for the amount of time between the date of sale and the date of valuation.
-The location of this property is similar enough to the subject than an adjustment will not be necessary.
-In terms of physical characteristics, this property is slightly smaller than the subject property, although an adjustment will not be applied in this instance.
-A 10% downward adjustment will be applied for the superior shape when compared to the subject parcel.
-A 25% downward adjustment will be applied for the GI (General Industrial) zoning of this parcel.
-After the adjustments indicated, this sale suggests a value of \$7.54 per square foot for the subject land.
+An upward adjustment of 2% will be applied to account for the amount of time between the date of sale and the date of valuation.
+The overall location of this property is considered similar enough to the subject that no adjustment will be made, although a 20% downward adjustment will be made for the arterial corner location.
+In terms of physical characteristics, this property is larger than the subject property, and a 5% upward adjustment will be applied in this instance.
+A 10% downward adjustment will also be made for superior access characteristics.
+After the adjustments indicated, this sale suggests a value of \$13.52 per square foot for the subject land.